Meet the People behind 4th Wall

 Alexandra graduated from Fordham University with a BA in Communications and Media Studies.

 At Fordham, she was the Vice President of a student run theater group, Splinter Group and performed as Baker's Wife in Into the Woods and Sheila in A Chorus Line.

-She's worked heavily with 4th Wall Productions, favorite roles include: Gertrude in Seussical (won a Broadway World Award for Best Actress in a Musical), Shelby in Steel Magnolias, Luisa in The Fantasticks and Pinkalicious in Pinkalicious.
+She's worked heavily with 4th Wall Productions, favorite roles include: Gertrude in Seussical (Broadway World Award for Best Actress in a Musical), Shelby in Steel Magnolias, Luisa in The Fantasticks and Pinkalicious in Pinkalicious.